Making Lavender Oil: The Movie. Starring Morgan Price & Alice Atkins.

 We take cuttings from the youngest established plants each new year and then raise them in our greenhouse until they are strong enough to plant out after the frost is over.

 If you buy them from a nursery try to find one growing them in a similar climate.

-If you need a more detailed consultation we offer a morning or afternoon visit to our farm.
+If you need a more detailed consultation we can organise a consultation on the farm.
 Please write to us at email@example.com to make an arrangement.